 The most important part of the first consultation is the detailed history which we take to understand fully the nature of your headache.
 This history covers when the headaches began, their pattern, symptoms, and impact on your life.
 We will be particularly interested in your medication, past and present, and it is helpful to bring a list of this with you.
 There will be a limited clinical examination.
 Some, but not all patients may need additional tests or scans.

 The keys to successful headache management are making the correct diagnosis, recognizing the contribution lifestyle issues can play in perpetuating headache disorders, choosing the right treatment for the right person, and perseverance.
-Don't worry if people have told you, 'there's nothing that can be done' - there is always something that can be done, whether it be changing one's lifestyle, trying new treatments (or old treatments in a new way), or considering innovative options such as GON injections or Botox.
+Don't worry if people have told you, 'there's nothing that can be done' - there is always something that can be done, whether it be changing one's lifestyle, trying new treatments (or old treatments in a new way), or considering innovative options such as GON blocks, Botox, non-invasive neurostimulation (VNS or TMS), or the new CGRP antibodies (erenumab (Aimovig)).